Tape Extensions vs Weft Extensions: Which Is Better? - BRUSH

 Can you combine tape and weft extensions?

-Which method looks the most natural?
+Which looks more natural?

 Which method is least damaging?